The Soldier's Details

 When Bert was freed in Japan he weighed 5 stone 12 lbs.

-Bert was the youngest of four children born 1922 Dongolocking, Dumbleyung to parents Roy Henry and Edith Annie Wall.
-Bert was 6 years old when his mother died of breast cancer.
+Bert was the fifth child born 1922 Dongolocking, Dumbleyung to parents Roy Henry and Edith Annie Wall (nee McCartney).
+They were both SA born and married in SA 1917.
+Bert was 6 years old when his mother died of breast cancer in Wagin November 1928 aged 33 years.
 Soon after his father’s farm was declared bankrupt, Roy Wall went away to work on road construction and the children were sent to Roy’s brother where they shared pretty basic accommodation with 6 cousins.

 He had started school aged 5 years as the government would only fund schools with a minimum of 9 children.
 It was not uncommon for families to top of the necessary numbers with younger children.
 After a few years Roy Wall was able to purchase a share farm about 8 miles from Kirup and moved there with his children.
 At about 13 years of age Bert left home on foot.
 He got a job with a blacksmith (who obviously never asked Bert’s age) he was paid one Pound weekly and food to drive a team of horses, and tree blasting.
 His boss then discovered his age after five months and Bert left.